Lighting and Rendering

 Get feedback on this and other learning tasks at the next Live Session – check the Live Session calendar for dates and times.

-Now that we have covered lighting and rendering, we will look at direct lighting in workflow and lighting an environment.
+Now that you've covered lighting and rendering, it's time to look at the direct lighting workflow to light an environment.

 Think of the key lights as your scene's main, most obvious light source.
 For example: